camunda/camunda-docs-manual/content/reference/rest/external-task/put-retries.md

   </tr>
   <tr>
     <td>retries</td>
     <td>The number of retries to set for the external task.
 Must be >= 0.
-If this is 0, an incident is created and the task cannot be fetched anymore unless the retries are increased again.</td>
+If this is 0, an incident is created and the task cannot be fetched anymore unless the retries are increased again.
+Can not be null.</td>
   </tr>
 </table>